skypilot-org/skypilot/docs/source/reference/auto-stop.rst

    # Show a cluster's jobs (IDs, statuses).
    sky status
-   NAME         LAUNCHED   RESOURCES           STATUS  AUTOSTOP  COMMAND mucluster    1 min ago  2x AWS(m4.2xlarge)  UP      0 min     sky launch -y -d -c ...
+   NAME         LAUNCHED   RESOURCES           STATUS  AUTOSTOP  COMMAND mucluster    1 min ago  2x AWS(m4.2xlarge)  UP      0 min     sky launch -d -c ...

    # Refresh the status for auto-stopping
    sky status --refresh
-   NAME         LAUNCHED   RESOURCES           STATUS  AUTOSTOP  COMMAND mucluster    1 min ago  2x AWS(m4.2xlarge)  STOPPED -         sky launch -y -d -c ...
+   NAME         LAUNCHED   RESOURCES           STATUS  AUTOSTOP  COMMAND mucluster    1 min ago  2x AWS(m4.2xlarge)  STOPPED -         sky launch -d -c ...

 The cluster status in :code:`sky status` shows the cached status of the cluster, which can be out-dated for clusters with auto-stopping scheduled.
 To view a real status of the cluster with auto-stopping scheduled, use :code:`sky status --refresh`.